 You must ask yourself about your positioning, your competitive advantages, your added value… Whenever you want to embark on a new range of products, develop your turnover, change your strategy… The analysis will not only allow you to ” identify the different possible strategies, but also to see if your new idea is adapted to the market, if it is innovative or on the contrary if it already exists.
 The SWOT will allow you to position yourself in relation to the competition, to analyze the feasibility of the product, to add value to it or on the contrary to decide to leave the project until later because you do not have the necessary financial means. for example…

-You have done your market analysis, you are confident and think you can position yourself as in this niche, know that The SWOT is the step that will also allow you to define, subsequently, your commercial strategy.
-The SWOT is recommended when it is based on a specific project and real facts on which to base you.
+You have done your market analysis, you are confident and think you can position yourself as in this niche, know that the SWOT is the step that will also allow you to define, subsequently, your business strategy .
+The SWOT is recommended when it is established on a specific project and real facts on which to rely.
 A SWOT that is too broad will not be relevant and will not move you forward.

 I would like to point out that the SWOT, which I pair with a PESTEL for market analysis (market opportunities and threats), then makes it possible to identify the Key Success Factors and a strategic positioning.
 So this is the first step in any Marketing strategy !